aristotekoen/car_market/README.md

 | 99%   |     1.14574     |
 | max   |    51.6949      |

-We had to use a threshold of 20 as instabilities were encountered using 15 on the whole training set.
+We had to use a threshold of 20 however as instabilities were encountered using 15 on the whole training set.
 We observe an improvement with respect to the base model both in mean and median.

 We notice better estimations when the regressions are able to be fitted at the model level rather than at the brand stage: